techstationspace/javascript-exercises/repeatString/README.md

 - Create a variable to hold the string you're going to return, create a loop that repeats the given number of times and add the given string to the result on each loop.

-- If running `jasmine repeatString.spec.js` raises `Temporarily disabled with xit` errors, make sure you have enabled the rest of the tests (see above).
+- If running `npm run jest -- repeatString/repeatString.spec.js` will skip some test, make sure you have enabled the rest of the tests: change `xit` to `it`.